dcastil/tailwind-merge/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: Bug report
+name: Bug Report
-about: Report that something isn't working as expected
+about: Report that something isn't working as expected in tailwind-merge
 title: ''
 labels: bug
 assignees: ''
 ---

 **Describe the bug**